ark229/ark229/README.md

 <h1 align="center"> 🧁 Sweet Tooth Bakery Rush </h1>

 <p align="center">
-  <h3 align="center">A time management game created using the scratch programming language I created for fun.
+  <h3 align="center">A time management game created using the scratch programming language.
+I created it for fun.
 The player is given 60 seconds to select 30 desserts for the owner Brenda.
 The player will receive 1 point for each dessert that they click on.
 If they click (or touch) food items that are not desserts they will lose points.
 Its fun!
 Trust me go try it! </h3>
  </p>

   <p align="center">